 We removed two instances: that left the primary Camera, the AR Reveal camera, and a custom sticker camera.
-Once we defined the camera instances, the design team explored camera apps and polled them to discover universal patterns.
+Once we defined the camera instances, the design team explored competitive camera apps and polled them to discover universal patterns.
 We discussed the pros and cons of discoverability vs. findability.
 Discoverability, without coachmarks, won—because of the Camera’s many hidden features.
 A primary guiding principle that I defined for the Camera was: when a user wants to take a photo, they want to capture that moment, not be required to remember how something works.

-Each of these camera modes has specific options: timer, front/back camera, flash, and, in the case of PhotoID, capture size, and hints.
+Each of these camera modes have specific options: timer, front/back camera, flash, and, in the case of PhotoID, capture size, and hints.
 Because phones on the market continue to outgrow the size of many users’ hands, I designed and tested moving the modes and the options nearer to the user’s thumbs and, therefore, easier to interact with.
 The Sprocket Camera function hasn’t ever recorded a high usage; the redesigned Camera, however, did lead to a higher percentage of use than the previous version by a percent or two.

 Post Camera redesign, we began planning to update the remainder of the Sprocket app.

-The original idea was that version 2 would allow the company to create a Print Queue landing page.
-The goal was to, later, iterate it; however, the only recourse for the user was to delete all unseen print jobs or do nothing.
-This implementation wasn’t a good user experience.
-Example four (far right) was rough, but it allowed the user to delete and move an item to the top of the queue—while it was a step in the right direction, its IA was unorganized and clunky.
+The original idea was that example 2 would allow the company to create a Print Queue page.
+The goal was to iterate it; however, the only recourse for the user was to delete all unseen print jobs or do nothing.
+It was obvious, that this implementation wasn’t a good user experience and needed to be fixed quick.
+Example 3 (bottom right: my iteration) was rough, but it allowed the user to delete and move an item to the top of the queue—while it was a step in the right direction, its information was unorganized and clunky.

 Further in the redesign, I introduced an accordion pattern—this pattern we would reuse in other places—for the users to see all of their Sprocket printers and switch them as needed.
 As I mentioned earlier, we introduced a way for the user to change to a secondary printer—if they had more than one—to see its queue (see the first image above).
 There was a history row at the bottom of the PQ in the previous versions—it took up a large section and would appear or disappear depending on if there were items.

-In the redesign (see the clock icon in example one and example four above), we utilized the options bar pattern to allow the user to have a consistent place for history items.
+In the redesign (see the clock icon in example one and example 4 above), we utilized the options bar pattern to allow the user to have a consistent place for history items.
 This history icon never disappeared—but it needed further iteration because it had some findability issues.

 The original version of Preview never underwent multiple iterations.
 Preview version 1 had an image preview, edit, share/save, print button, and a drawer that users couldn’t find—it had a line or dots depending on the version, and the affordance was too thin to be recognizable.
 There were minor adjustments but no significant differences.

 However, after the modal was dismissed and a printer was paired, the interface required a press-and-hold on the printer button.
-This design decision was clunky, but the risk was low because over 90% of the users didn’t have more than one device.
+This design decision was clunky, but the risk was low because over 95% of the users wouldn’t have more than one device.
 In version 3, we moved the hidden “Add Printer” menu from the press-and-hold print button to a dropdown menu in the header bar.
-The new menu was easier to discover, and it allowed it acted as a switching mechanism for changing printers.
+The new menu was easier to discover, and it acted as a switching mechanism for changing printers.
 Another addition in v3 was a lighter background and header, continuing with the intent to lighten up the interface.

-As a new user, I didn’t know when the screens would be grey or white and was surprised when they did or didn’t behave the way I expected.
+As a new user, I nor our test subjects knew when the screens would be grey or white and were surprised when they did or didn’t behave the way we expected.
 Thirdly, I noticed that the screens weren’t functioning as a group but as individual screens.
 Each setup screen moved as a whole screen—when the user swiped.
 Even though parts of the screens were shared, the entire screen had to be redrawn.

 I mapped these changes and created flows to identify all areas needing improvement.
-Two examples: the first time a user tapped the print button, a blocking modal popped up to tell them about HP’s AR experience.
+Two examples needed to be fixed immediately: the first time a user tapped the print button, a blocking modal popped up to tell them about HP’s AR experience.
 After a few uses, another blocking modal popped, on print, informing the user that they could use the Share Extension to print from other apps.
 In both cases, the user’s goal was to print.
 In both cases, the modal blocked them from completing the task—until they closed the modal.

-(Note: I would love to take credit for the illustrations, but the talented Melissa Smith LinkedIn handled the visual design.)
-The images below show how we iterated the visual design layer after the interaction/UX layer was defined (see wireflow).
+(Note: I would love to take credit for the illustrations, but the talented Melissa SmithLinkedIn handled the visual design.)
+The images above show how we iterated the visual design layer after the interaction/UX layer was defined (see wireflow).